 LinkedIn have nailed their colours to the mast by stating that the focus of this revamp is on conversations and content.
 Conversations.
 The messaging system on LinkedIn is a critical tool for conversations, especially considering that unlike Facebook you cannot post to someone’s wall and as such are limited to public communication through updates and comments.
 As such, it was a surprise to see that on two different computers in the office we were unable to scroll up to view an entire message.
 Checking this morning it appears that this bug has been rectified but for a whole week we had to deal with a major bug that prevented us from reading a message that required any sort of scrolling.

 There are a number of smaller issues which we are sure the UAT team at LinkedIn will iron out.
 For example, when adding specialities to your company page, once you have typed your speciality you cannot just press the enter key, you have to click on the plus button to add it, although you can delete it be pressing the backspace key.
 We would also have expected an autofill function but that appears to have been neglected.
 Very strange.
 This might seem like nitpicking (and it is) so we there is a caveat to these accusations in that UAT is an almost constant process and platforms with such complexity are rarely perfect when large roll outs are made so all is not lost.
 It just seems like LinkedIn have more bugs than other platforms had when they made major changes.

-to be made via existing connections when searching for a job.
+Part of the new functionality is an increase in LinkedIn’s ability to provide the user with valuable suggestions; for example, The Verge commented on LinkedIn’s ability to suggest intros to be made via existing connections when searching for a job.
 Other suggestions, according to LinkedIn’s video on their redesign, include an auto filled suggestion for your profile summary based upon the other information on your profile, or more suggestions around shared experiences or qualifications.
 It is great to see LinkedIn include this functionality and we can see this being taken further by including push notifications of suggestions to users.

 The search function on LinkedIn is highly popular, especially amongst recruiters and headhunters who need to use advanced search options to locate individuals with whom they are not yet connected.
 The new search function funnels all users through a single search bar in the main navigation which then allows you to filter results on a search specific page.

 The design is cleaner and auto suggest results more obvious but we feel that they may have chosen form over function here.
 This frustration only compounds LinkedIn’s reduction of search parameters late in 2016 for Premium users in favour of assigning the parameters exclusively to a higher tier (and therefore more expensive) membership.
-More Versatile Messaging

 As per our previous post on LinkedIn’s redesign, conversation is being paraded as one of two key focal points for LinkedIn.
 A messaging box in the bottom right hand corner for real time messaging has been introduced, in addition to the traditional inbox.
 The messaging system has also been upgraded to allow the sending of files and even emoticons, resulting in comments that LinkedIn are encouraging more conversational messaging.
 An interesting move for a platform purely for professionals but then again, you don’t have to send an emoji to a potential employer just because the functionality is there!
-Improved News Feed Algorithm

 Social networks are known for their addictiveness with users spending countless hours scrolling through news feeds and coming back every hour for their fix.
 Unfortunately this is not something that LinkedIn can claim – they have some of the lowest figures amongst the larger networks when it comes to regular users.
 Let’s hope that this updated news feed along with the rest of their updated functionality will help solve this problem.